amber-lang/amber-docs/docs/0.6.0-alpha/stdlib/doc/env.md

 pub fun echo_error(message: Text, exit_code: Int = 1): Null
 ```

-Prints a text as a error and exits if the status code is greater than 0.
+Prints a text as an error and exits if the status code is greater than 0.

 ### Usage
 ```ab